swilgosz/hanamimastery/data/episodes/56-progress-bar.md

   end
 end
 ```
 Just a simple check of the redis value, and returning the correct value for the progress bar.
-Then the rest is taken care by CSS thanks to sharing the `id` between the HTML elements that are "replaced".
+Then the rest is taken care by CSS and tailwind styling.
+Thanks to sharing the `id` between the HTML elements that are "replaced", the transition is smooth, rather than the filler color of the bar just appearing.
+It flows.

-And the result is also simple:
+Then we have the result that replaces the progress bar, it is a simple card with the book data, taken from the struct we got from the repository.

 ```html
 <div class="card lg:card-side bg-base-100 shadow-xl">